Our Work

 Wildlife In Captivity

 Today, many countries still lack the basic constitutional foundations that reflect the humane treatment of animals, or have outdated and inadequate provisions.
 This is particularly often the case with captive wild animal facilities such as wildlife rescue centres and zoos.
 Despite the common claim that these facilities are beneficial, the educational or local conservation benefits are often lacking or non-existent.
+The traditional zoo model is one that is struggling and failing throughout the country, and indeed throughout the world.

-The past decade has seen numerous issues arise pertaining to the state of the animals, facilities and operations at the Karachi Zoo.
+The past decade has seen numerous issues arise pertaining to the state of the animals, particularly wildlife in captivity, in Pakistan.
 These issues have inspired numerous private citizens, animal welfare activists, animal and conservation professionals and even government officials to call for change.
-The traditional zoo model is one that is struggling and failing throughout Pakistan, and indeed throughout the world.
+We work to provide support to these groups in hopes of creating impactful, sustainable solutions for animals and their caregivers to promote the highest quality of life and care.

 ~ Sabrina Sehbai, Director